 You must file if you meet the Arizona filing requirements.
-The department has issued a ruling on the tax treatment of spouses of American Indians.
-This ruling is ITR 96-4.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.
+The department issued Income Tax Ruling ITR 96-4 on the tax treatment of spouses of American Indians.

 Do You Have to File if You Are in the Military?

 You must file if you meet the Arizona filing requirements unless all the following apply to you.